carlosccb/carlosccb.github.io/tfs/index.md

 __How to treat ordinal problems__

 One way to tackle ordinal problems is to transform the problem into other simpler problems.
-As presented in [Ordinal Regression Methods: Survey and Experimental Study](https://ieeexplore.ieee.org/abstract/document/7161338), these are some common ways are:
+As presented in [Ordinal Regression Methods: Survey and Experimental Study](https://ieeexplore.ieee.org/abstract/document/7161338), these are some common ways:
 * Naïve approaches
 	* Regression
 	* Nominal Classification